zhengcong26/Interception_ICMS/README.md

 # Interception_ICMS

-These codes reproduce the main figures in manuscript
+These codes reproduce the key figures presented in the manuscript.

-# System Requirements
 ## Hardware requirements
 * All the codes only require a standard computer with enough RAM to support the in-memory operations.